mekwall/ffmpeggy/README.md

 Because I wasn't happy with the ones that already exists.
 Most of them are badly maintained, and/or lacking TypeScript typings or are too complex for my taste.
 I started coding on this a while back for another project and it's been working really well so figured it deserved it's own package.

-## How does ffmpeggy compare from fluent-ffmpeg?
+## How does ffmpeggy compare to fluent-ffmpeg?

 They strive to solve different problems.
 Whereas ffmpeggy aims to be lean and simple, fluent-ffmpeg aims to provide an exhaustive and human readable API.
 I personally don't need all of that but I might revisit it at a later stage.
 But an extended API will most likely end up in a separate package to keep this one as lean as possible.